 Dr. David Whittinghill is an Assistant Professor of Computer Graphics Technology and Computer and Information Technology.
-Dr. Whittinghill' s research focuses on simulation, gaming and computer programming and how these technologies can more effectively address outstanding issues in health, education, and society in general.
+Dr. Whittinghill' s research focuses on gaming, simulation and computer programming education and how these technologies can more effectively address outstanding issues in health, education, and society in general.

->

-> Prior to joining Purdue he was a senior software engineer in the research industry focused upon the fields of visualization, games, agent-based modeling, digital anti-tampering, robotics, pharmaceuticals, and web development.
+Prior to joining Purdue he was a senior software engineer in the research industry focused upon the fields of visualization, games, agent-based modeling, digital anti-tampering, robotics, pharmaceuticals, and web development.
 His primary skills expertise is in computer programming.

 - Ph.D.
 (Computer Graphics Technology), Purdue University West Lafayette, IN, 2009.

 - M.S.
 (Computer and Information Technology), Purdue University West Lafayette, IN, 2004.

 - B.S.
 (Behavioral Psychology), Purdue University West Lafayette, IN, 1995.